 Those unaffiliated with PSYDEH who attended were equally impacted.
 Post-event, Susana, shared with PSYDEH, “I want to congratulate all the team for bringing so many people together, for fostering an atmosphere of dialogue, intercultural learning, cross-cultural empathy and the promotion of transcendental values such as respect, collaboration, gratitude and solidarity, through each of the event’s activities.”

-As important, thanks to indispensable support from the Colectivo Cine Social, the Secretaria de Cultura and, Agencia SHa, the production company behind “Sueño en otro idioma”, PSYDEH produced varied, concrete fruit to be harvested throughout 2018.
+As important, thanks to the indispensable leadership by CCS, and the support from the Secretaria de Cultura and, Agencia SHa, the production company behind “Sueño en otro idioma”, PSYDEH harvested varied fruit to be enjoyed throughout 2018.